Role

 4

-Collaboration: Operations team (weekly syncs, 3 collaborators).
-Engineering (active partners — feature scoping, implementation, and walking me through how the underlying systems worked).
-Hallway testing across departments.
+Collaboration: Operations team (weekly syncs, regular testing, qualitative feedback).
+LLM team (technical capabilities, cost considerations, model behavior).
+Engineering (implementation, feature scoping, cross-team workshops).
 Design decisions: mine, in coordination with the design team.